The Invisible Killer (November 14, 1939)

 Directed by Sam Newfield

-The Actors: Grace Bradley (Sue Walker, reporter), Roland Drew (Lieutenant Jerry Brown), William Newell (Detective Sergeant Pat Dugan), Alex Callam (Arthur Enslee), Frank Coletti (Vani Martin), Sidney Grayler (Lefty Ross), Crane Whitley (District Attorney Richard Sutton), Boyd Irwin (Mr. Cunningham), Jean Brooks (Gloria Cunningham), David Oliver (Llewellyn Worchester, Sutton's valet), Harry Worth (Tyler, Sutton's secretary), Ernie Adams (Squint, croupier), Kernan Cripps (plainclothesman), John Elliott (gambler), Al Ferguson (detective guarding Tyler), Larry Steers (Sue's boss).
+The Actors: Grace Bradley (Sue Walker, reporter), Roland Drew (Lieutenant Jerry Brown, Homicide Detective), William Newell (Detective Sergeant Pat Dugan, Brown's partner), Alex Callam (Arthur Enslee, attorney), Frank Coletti (Vani Martin, gangster), Sidney Grayler (Lefty Ross, gangster), Crane Whitley (District Attorney Richard Sutton), Boyd Irwin (Mr. Cunningham), Jean Brooks (Gloria Cunningham), David Oliver (Llewellyn Worchester, Sutton's valet), Harry Worth (Tyler, Sutton's secretary), Ernie Adams (Squint, croupier), Kernan Cripps (plainclothesman), John Elliott (gambler), Al Ferguson (detective guarding Tyler), Larry Steers (Sue's boss)

 Free Download of the old movie The Invisible Killer